dmzoneill/jira-creator/README.md

 source ~/.bashrc.d/jira.sh
 ```

-This config file sets all the necessary environment variables for operating the AI and JIRA API.
-Running these commands will create the config file and initialize it in the current shell.
+---

-### 2. Link the command-line tool wrapper 🖇️
+### 🔗 Link the command-line tool wrapper

+This step involves making the wrapper shell script executable and linking it to a directory on your path.

 ```bash
 chmod +x jira_creator/rh-issue-wrapper.sh
 sudo ln -s $(pwd)/jira_creator/rh-issue-wrapper.sh /usr/local/bin/rh-issue
 ```

-This command makes the shell script `rh-issue-wrapper.sh` executable and links it to a location in your `PATH`.
-You can then access the script anywhere from your command line by typing `rh-issue`.
+---

-### 3. Run it 🏃
+### 🚀 Run it

+This is how you use the tool to create a story.
+Replace the placeholder with your actual data.

 ```bash
 rh-issue create story "Improve onboarding experience"
 ```

-This command creates a new story issue in JIRA.
-The argument `"Improve onboarding experience"` is the title of the new issue.
+---

-## 🧪 Usage & Commands 🛠️
+## 🧪 Usage & Commands

 ### 🆕 Create Issues

+You can create various types of issues using the following commands.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue create bug "Fix login crash"